Emergency Dentist — Austin, TX

 Dental Emergency FAQ’s

 Have you ever experienced a dental emergency in Austin?
 If not, count your blessings because they’re stressful and can happen at the most unexpected times.
 Fortunately, being well-informed and prepared to handle these situations will help you navigate them with ease.
-That’s why our team at Magnolia Family Dentistry has decided to answer some of the most common questions we receive from patients about dental emergencies.
+That’s why our team at Magnolia Family Dentistry of Austin has decided to answer some of the most common questions we receive from patients about dental emergencies.
 If you’d prefer to speak with Dr. Burton, call our office and make an appointment today!

 Will My Toothache Go Away On Its Own?

 A toothache can range from being a mere annoyance to debilitating.
 In most cases, it will not go away on its own and will require dental attention.
 That’s why it’s always best to make an appointment with Dr. Burton when you have tooth pain, regardless of how mild it is.
 Since there are many possible causes for toothaches, you’ll want an expert to rule them out as soon as possible.
 With their help, you can catch and treat underlying issues before they become a dental emergency.
 It’s worth noting that if the pain is around the tooth, it might resolve by itself since it could be from irritation in the surrounding gum tissue.